mejiaadonay/myComputerScienceNotes/Python-Programming/Programming-Foundations-With-Python.md

 (if you scroll down to the "Testing your installation" section of this page, you can copy the code we used in this video)
 ***

+Twilio Sign up Page

+If you can't find the SID and Auth Token, check out the Dashboard page, then click the link, "Show API Credentials"

 # Resoucers